 "Teaching the discipline" represents a creative innovation in history teaching that challenges conventional regurgitation of senseless dates and facts.
 But history, as the quintessentially modernist discipline, has been challenged over the past generation by popular practices, civic debates, and theoretical perspectives that seem to strike at its core modernist assumptions.
 In this talk Thelen suggests how history can reframe some of the discipline's central values to meet these challenges.

-Jean-François Cardin is a professor at the Department for the Study of Teaching and Learning at Laval University (Quebec City).
+Dr. Cardin is Professor in the Department for the Study of Teaching and Learning at Laval University (Quebec City).
 He achieved his Ph.
 D. in history in 1992 at the University of Montreal.
 From 1997 to 2001, he taught Quebec and Canadian history and history education at the University of Quebec in Abitibi-Temiscamingue (UQAT), where he also supervised student teachers at the secondary level.

 Along with his teaching activities, Dr. Cardin has written history textbooks and pedagogical material in history.
 In particular, he is co-author of Le Québec : Héritages et projets (1984, 1994), currently in use in many classrooms in Quebec for the Quebec/Canada history course (grade 10), and of Histoire du Canada: espace et differences (1996), designed for the college and university students.